-SRK also completed a stability analysis of the current configuration of the dyke under both static and pseudo-static conditions.
-The dyke has a maximum height of about 5 m and upstream and downstream slopes of 2H:1V slope and 2.5H:1V respectively.
-The maximum depth of the pond behind the dyke is about 1.7 m.
+SRK also completed a stability analysis of the current configuration of the dike under both static and pseudo-static conditions.
+The dike has a maximum height of about 7 m and upstream and downstream slopes of 2H:1V slope and 2.5H:1V respectively.
+The maximum depth of the pond behind the dike is about 1.7 m.

-The seismic calculation was completed using a full horizontal loading of 0.15 g which was based on the target level for earthquake hazards suggested by CDA 2014 guidelines for a low consequence class dam in the passive care phase.
-The results of the analysis indicated both static and pseudo static FOS that exceeded the target values in Table 5-3 above.
+The seismic calculation was completed using a full horizontal loading of 0.15 g (2010 NBC SHC), which was based on the target level for earthquake hazards suggested by CDA 2014 guidelines for a low consequence class dam in the passive care phase.
+The results of the analysis indicated both the static and pseudo-static FoSs' exceeded the target values in Table 5-3 above.
+It is also noted that the PGA based on the 2015 NBC SHC is now 0.08g almost 50% less than the 2010 values.